Xananax/skywalker/README.md

 ## Filters
 There are several available filters, they all have the same signature:
 `filterFunction(regex|glob|null,func)`

-	- regex or glob is either a regex or a string.
+- `regex or glob` is either a regex or a string.
 If nothing is provided, the filter will match every file and directory
-	- func is a function with signature `callback(next,done)`.
+- `func` is a function with signature `callback(next,done)`.
 Next() processes the next file, and done() interrupts the current directory processing.
 You can call done(err) to output an error.

 Available filters are:

-	- filter(regex|glob,func): basic filter
+- `filter(regex|glob,func)`: basic filter
-	- directoryFilter(regex|glob,func): acts only on directories
+- `directoryFilter(regex|glob,func)`: acts only on directories
-	- fileFilter(regex|glob,func): acts only on files
+- `fileFilter(regex|glob,func)`: acts only on files
-	- extensionFilter(string,func): you can provide a space-separated string of extension (`jpg jpeg bmp`), will act only on those extensions
+- `extensionFilter(string,func)`: you can provide a space-separated string of extension (`jpg jpeg bmp`), will act only on those extensions
-	- mimeFilter(regex|glob,func): will act only on matched mime type
+- `mimeFilter(regex|glob,func)`: will act only on matched mime type

 Additionally, you have some convenience filters to ignore things:
-	- ignore(regex|glob): will ignore files that match the pattern
+- `ignore(regex|glob)`: will ignore files that match the pattern
-	- ignoreDirectories(regex|glob)
+- `ignoreDirectories(regex|glob)`: you know what this does
-	- ignoreFiles(regex|glob)
+- `ignoreFiles(regex|glob)`: that too
-	- ignoreDotFiles(): ignores files and directories that begin with '.'
+- `ignoreDotFiles()`: ignores files and directories that begin with '.'

 -----
 ## Plugins

 Skywalker ships with a few examples plugins (not loaded, copy-paste them where you need them).
 They are:

 - images: outputs size (width,height), imageMode (landscape, portrait, square) and ratio (1.xxx) to the "_" property of images
 - json: parses json files.
 Sets the raw data on the "_.contents" and the parsed data on "_.data"
 - markdown: parses markdown files.
 Sets the raw data on "_.contents" and the rendered content on "_.rendered"
 - size: adds a human readable size property on the file object itself
 - websafe: turns file names ("my nice image.jpeg") to a string that can be used in a classname or as an id ("my_nice_image"), and sets it on the "_.safename" property

-add a plugin by calling `Tree(dir).plugin(require('path-to-plugin').start(...`
+add a plugin by calling
+`Tree(dir).plugin(require('path-to-plugin').start(...`

 **Be careful, order of filters and plugins does matter**